JenniferJHeppner/urban_food_supp/README.md

 ## Repository Structure:
 All R code and data within the repository can be found in the corresponding folders.

+- `Data`: Contains all data used in the manuscript.

 - `R_Main` Folder: Contains all R scripts of main analyses in the manuscript including 1) Yolk hormones (corticosterone, testosterone, and thyroxine) and yolk mass; 2) Egg morphology; 3) Nestling corticosterone; 4) Nestling morphology; 5) Adult corticosterone; and 6) Adult morphology.

 - `R_Supp` Folder: Contains R scripts for supplementary analyses including 1) Caterpillar frass biomass and 2) Nesting success (clutch size, hatching brood size, and fledging brood size).

 - `Figures` Folder: Contains all R code to replicate figures in the manuscript.

-- `Data` Folder: Contains all CSV files needed for code.